adnanebrahimi/blog/cl14j9zlb00r749nv1v8uayq1.md

 ## Automation for Jira - Data Center and Server Plugin
 This plugin allows us to define automation rules based on events. these events can be triggered from outside of Jira(Webhooks) or inside of Jira (Writing ticket number in the comment section of another ticket or moving parent tickets to another state of the workflow if child tickets are completed and etc.)
-These rules have two scopes ( Global or Project ) if a rule's scope is set to global it means this rule will be applied to all projects.
-If the role's scope is set to project, then we need to define the project(s) for that rule to be applied
+These rules have two scopes ( Global or Project ) if a rule's scope is set to global, it means this rule will be applied to all projects.
+Provided that the role's scope is set to project, then we need to define the project(s) for that rule to be applied

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1648069510074/dbzv5rGOn.png)
 I will show you how to create rules in the next section.